subvertnormality/mosaic/README.md

 All device types have a set of standard trig locks that affect the sequencer rather than the quality of the sound.

-##### Probability

-This trig lock can be used to ensure trigs play only with a certain probability.
-When set to 100, the trig will always play.
-When set to 0, the trig will never play.
-At 50, the trig will play half the time.
-You can set this globally and per step.

 ##### Fixed note